diovisgood/diovisgood.github.io/_posts/2022-06-22-text-embeddings-computation.md

 ![](/assets/img/text-embed-zeroshot-result.png)

 In general, the results are ok.
 Yet I consider the computed top-classes for each text are not good.
-Yet, I believe, this is mostly due to the selected model, not due to the method itself.
+I believe, this is due to the selected model, not due to the method itself.

 Note the pair of most similar texts (similarity=0.963):
 - "How to become an Uber driver"